 - Media, celebrities/crowd pullers and publicity brokers (How ruler is seen by people); and

 - Military/Law-order/Civil/administrative and Professional services.

 Any system of government — is bad, without good governance and stability.
 Politicians and citizens should have determination to keep the government clean and incorruptible.
-Certain “freedoms” — universal suffrage or the right to bear arms — somehow don’t seem as significant in a stable, safe and prosperous environment that offers fundamental human rights: life and liberty, freedom from slavery and torture, and the right to work and education.
+Government should provide stable, safe and prosperous environment that offers fundamental human rights: life and liberty, freedom from slavery and torture, and the right to work and education.